 I felt that it was irresponsible, on Ahrefs behalf, to feature those sites as successful – without pointing out the Amazon compliance violations that most of them are committing.
 Why is that irresponsible?
 Because people tend to copy other successful sites!
 You can see where this is heading, right?
 We can’t let people copy other ‘successful’ sites and then put their own Amazon Associates accounts at risk – so I published that massive post that I linked to above.

-What if I see another website that is violating the Associates Program policies?
+What if I see another website that is violating the Amazon Associates Program policies?

 If I’m just browsing and I happen to see a site that is violating any of Amazon’s policies – I usually do nothing.
 I just keep browsing.